-This collection of videos and podcasts emphasize how, regardless of the role we play, we each can help improve the health of the most vulnerable populations.
+This collection of videos and podcasts emphasizes how, regardless of the role we play, we each can help improve the health of the most vulnerable populations.
 I invite you to review the collection.
 I hope it will inspire you to participate in creating a world in which every community is healthy and thriving.

 Rutgers Today, February 4, 2020

 On World Cancer Day, Richard Marlink accepts Rutgers Today’s 60-second challenge and convinces viewers that they should care about cancer care in the developing world—where cancer mortality rates are staggering.
-We’d love to have you partner with us because you can make a difference.
-You can help save lives.

 Big Picture Science, December 31, 2019